frankiearzu/DSMTools/DSM_Telemetry/readme.md

 ## Video Tutorials
 I tried to do the screens as close as posible to the real Spektrum ones.
-Some splanation of the features:
+Some explanation of the features:

 * Flight log:  https://www.youtube.com/watch?v=nZlHA2FEY20
 * TextGen: